spsforks/ziglang-zig-wiki/Updating-libc-Headers.md

 python3 ~/glibc/scripts/build-many-glibcs.py . glibcs
 ```

 Next, make sure that the list of architectures in `libc/process_headers.zig` is complete in that it lists all of the glibc targets (except csky) and maps them to Zig targets.
+Any additional targets you add, add to the `libcs_available` variable in `target.cpp`.

 ### musl